jmcelroy5/Biking-Across-the-US/_posts/2014-08-27-montana-after-glacier.md

 title: "Montana after Glacier"
 img-url: "http://i.imgur.com/wSNLSfCl.jpg"
 date: 2014-08-27
-excerpt: I had to figure out my own route from Glacier back to where I had broken off from the TransAm in Missoula.
+excerpt: "I had to figure out my own route from Glacier back to where I had broken off from the TransAm in Missoula.
 It went pretty well, except for one notably treacherous 20-mile stretch on a narrow road with no shoulder.
 The road itself wasn't so different from the country roads I usually ride on, but once I had gotten a few miles in, there was steady traffic coming both ways.
 Cars rushed by me too close and too fast.
 Finally I made it to an intersection where I would turn onto a road with a wider shoulder.
 I saw a gas station on the corner and pulled into the parking lot to decompress.
 While I was eating ice cream, a trucker who had passed me on the road came up and scolded me, saying I 'shouldn't be riding on that road where there's no bike lane.'
 As if there's ever a bike lane."
 tags:
 ---
 #### West Glacier to Swan Lake (55 mi)